south-en/site/todeploy/content/homepage/work.md

 ---
-title: "A Hub for Risk and Performance Data of Project Schedules"
+title: "We provide our extensive experience and flexibility to serve the success of your projects."
 weight: 1
 background: 'work/.svg'
 button: 'interactive demo'